fdvty/academic-kickstart-ZiruiLiu/content/authors/admin/_index.md

   url: "https://www.pku.edu.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests lie in the general area of Network Measurement and Data Stream Processing.
+My current research focuses on using Coding Theory to improve Blockchain network broadcast.
+I also have a keen interest in the Ray Tracing Rendering in Computer Graphics.

 interests:
 - Network Measurement